+You guessed it.
 Obtaining money takes the fundraising Oscar.
-Successfully fundraise, and you gain the resources you need to reach your goals.
+Successfully fundraise, and you gain the resources you need to reach your nonprofit’s goals.

 But here are some facts about fundraising, especially raising money from individuals, that you may not know:

-To succeed at fundraising, you grow a community of dedicated individuals.
+Here’s the practical way to succeed at fundraising, you grow a community of dedicated individuals.
 Over time, you educate them about your cause and its importance.
-With encouragement, they become mission advocates in the larger community.
+With encouragement, they become mission advocates in the broader community.

-Moreover, dedicated and knowledgeable individuals become a potential resource for your organization.
-If you ask, they will be eager to provide you with feedback and fresh ideas.
-If you listen, they will feed you ideas, insights, and examples from outside your bubble.
+Moreover, dedicated and knowledgeable individuals become potential resources for your organization.
+If you ask, they will be eager to provide you with feedback and innovative ideas.
+If you welcome their insights, they will feed you ideas, insights, people, and examples from outside your bubble.
 In short, you create wise counselors.

 Why is fundraising important?
-The money and the opportunity to gain wisdom.
-Are you gaining both?
-Check out our newsletter archive here and here.
+The money and the opportunity you gain to gather wisdom.